Norbert515/flutter_ide/README.md

 ## The advantages of using Flutter

-Flutter is fun to build stuff in, but there is much more.
+Flutter is fun to build stuff in, but there is much more to it.

 ### Plugins for a Flutter based IDE would be written in Flutter (obviously)